 13.1.
-For any service offered using USSD, pricing information does not need to be displayed for services which are free, or which are billed at standard rates.
+For any service offered using USSD, pricing information does not need to be displayed for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
 For all other services, pricing information must be clearly and prominently displayed at the top of the first page.
 Any additional costs associated with specific menu selections must be clearly indicated.

-- 13.2.
-The minimum terms and conditions for a USSD service must be clearly and easily available and must include at least the following information: - (a) a customer support number, and - (b) the full terms and conditions for the service, or a clear and unambiguous indication of where the full terms and conditions for the service are available.
+13.2.
+The minimum terms and conditions for a USSD service must be clearly and easily available and must include at least the following information:

+(b) the full terms and conditions for the service, or a clear and unambiguous indication of where the full terms and conditions for the service are available.